Travinth/flight-booking-chatbot-during-COVID19/README.md

 # flight-booking-chatbot
-make a simple flight booking chatbot
+make a simple flight booking chatbot For the COVID 19 time for passenger checking